Asakusa Miyakodori · Est. 1950

 How many geisha will perform at my evening?

 The standard arrangement is two geisha for the 1-Hour and 2-Hour plans, and three geisha for the 3-Hour plan.
-For groups of seven or more (1H plan) or six or more (2H/3H plans), the standard adds one more geisha.
+For groups of seven or more (1H plan) or six or more (2H/3H plans), the standard adds one more geisha, and one further geisha is added for roughly every two additional guests, up to a maximum of 22 guests.
 For guests seeking the deepest expression of geisha entertainment, five or more geisha may be arranged upon request — with five geisha, the evening can include dedicated roles for singing, shamisen, and three dancers.
-Each additional geisha is JPY 65,000 (1H), JPY 60,000 (2H), or JPY 85,000 (3H), added to the total.
+Each additional geisha is JPY 65,000 (1H), JPY 60,000 (2H), or JPY 75,000 (3H), added to the total.

 Why aren’t all geisha in white makeup?